pk.org: CS 419/Lecture Notes

 51% attack

-A potential attack where an entity controlling a majority of the network’s hashing power can rewrite recent history or censor transactions.
+A potential attack where an entity controlling a majority of the network's hashing power could rewrite recent history or censor transactions.
+The cost of such an attack makes it effectively infeasible on the Bitcoin network.